StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Formal Proofs and Statements of Theoretical Guarantee for

-\begin{lemma}[Eigenvalue inclusion under lifting] Let \(\cG_c\) be a coarsened graph obtained from \(\cG\) by a partition \(\cP\), and let \(\cG_l\) be the lifted graph from \(\cG_c\) via \cref{def_Gl}.
-Then the eigenvalues of \(\cL_l\) contain all eigenvalues of \(\cL_c\), and the remaining \((N-n)\) eigenvalues equal \(1\).
-Equivalently, as multisets,
+\begin{lemma}[Eigenvalue inclusion under lifting] Let \(\cG_c\) be coarsened from \(\cG\) by a partition \(\cP\), and let \(\cG_l\) be the lifted graph.
+Then the eigenvalues of \(\cL_l\) contain all eigenvalues of \(\cL_c\), and the remaining \((N-n)\) eigenvalues equal \(1\). \end{lemma}

+\begin{proof} A standard lifting argument shows that \(\cL_l\) has an invariant subspace of vectors constant on each cluster, on which \(\cL_l\) is similar to \(\cL_c\).
+The orthogonal complement contributes eigenvalue \(1\) with multiplicity \(N-n\). \end{proof}